Ragtime (musical): West End

-Original Norwegian production

-The musical theatre company BærMuDa premiered the first Scandinavian production on January 18, 2018, coincidentally on the day of the musical's twentieth anniversary of the first night on Broadway.
-It was also the first time the musical was performed in a foreign language.
-The production was directed by Renate Stridh, and the cast featured Mimmi Tamba (Sarah), Marvin Charles Cummings (Coalhouse Walker Jr.), Kristin Rinde (Mother), Christian Ranke (Tateh), Kristian Grønvold (Younger Brother), Lars Arne Rinde (Father), Henrik Rinde Sunde (The Little Boy), Marianne Snekkestad/Cecilie Due (Emma Goldman) and Trine Eide Schjølberg/Ida Rinde Sunde (Evelyn Nesbit).
-It was translated by Christian Ranke and Cecilie Due.

-The production won the BroadwayWorld Regional Award for Best Musical.
-The scene design was inspired by the suitcases on display at the Ellis Island immigrant museum.
-The production used a scaled-down version of William D. Brohn's original orchestrations.

-Melbourne, Australia production

-The Production Company performed the musical at the Melbourne Arts Centre, from November 2 to 10, 2019.
-It was directed by Roger Hodgman.

 Revivals

-2009 Broadway revival
+2009 Broadway

-A new production opened at the John F. Kennedy Center for the Performing Arts, Washington, DC, on April 18, 2009, and ran through May 17, 2009, with direction and choreography by Marcia Milgrom Dodge.

-The production then moved to Broadway at the Neil Simon Theatre, with previews beginning on October 23, 2009, and the show officially opened on November 15, 2009.
-The cast featured Stephanie Umoh (Sarah), Quentin Earl Darrington (Coalhouse Walker Jr.), Christiane Noll (Mother), Robert Petkoff (Tateh), Bobby Steggert (Younger Brother), Donna Migliaccio (Emma Goldman) and Ron Bohmer (Father).
-This was the first Broadway revival of the musical and the first Broadway revival of any 1990s musical.
+A production opened at the John F. Kennedy Center for the Performing Arts, Washington, DC, on April 18, 2009, and ran through May 17, 2009, with direction and choreography by Marcia Milgrom Dodge.
+It moved to Broadway at the Neil Simon Theatre, with previews beginning on October 23, 2009, and an official opening on November 15, 2009.
+The cast featured Stephanie Umoh (Sarah), Quentin Earl Darrington (Coalhouse), Christiane Noll (Mother), Robert Petkoff (Tateh), Bobby Steggert (Younger Brother), Donna Migliaccio (Emma) and Ron Bohmer (Father).
+This was the first Broadway revival of any 1990s musical.
 The production opened to critical acclaim but closed on January 10, 2010, after 28 previews and 65 performances.
-This production had a large cast and orchestra, resulting in a significant weekly running cost that demanded the show be a popular success in order to prove financially worthwhile.
-"There had been rumors in recent weeks that the show would not be able to survive into early 2010; there was apparently not enough of an advance sale to encourage the producers."
-Despite the closing, the production received seven Tony Award nominations, including Best Revival of Musical, Best Direction, Best Actress in Musical, and Best Featured Actor in a Musical.
-One nomination, for Costume Design, was withdrawn on the basis that the designs were substantially similar to those of a prior production.
+The large cast and orchestra resulted in a significant weekly running cost, making it difficult to succeed financially.
+"There ... was apparently not enough of an advance sale to encourage the producers" to keep it open into 2010.
+The production was nominated for seven Tony Awards, including Best Revival of Musical, Best Direction, Best Actress in Musical, and Best Featured Actor in a Musical.
+One nomination, for costume design, was withdrawn on the basis that the designs were substantially similar to those of a prior production.